denoland/deno/std/fs/README.md

 ### readFileStr

 Read file and output it as a string.
+Note: this module does not require the `--unstable` flag.

 **ReadOptions**